 - Here locate Windows Update and right-click on the same.

 - On the context menu, select the Restart option.

 - Now double click on Windows Update to open its Properties.

-- There forth go under Startup section and select the Automatic option using the drop-down menu.
+- There forth go under the Startup section and select the Automatic option using the drop-down menu.

 - Go ahead and tap the Dependencies tab and ensure the dependency services (Remote Procedure Call service ) are also running here.

 - After that, right-click on Background Intelligent Transfer Service in Services Window and select the Restart option.

 - Close all open windows.
 Again check if you can now update your Windows 10 device.

 SFC command is a great utility used to scan your system and repair any trouble if found inside system files.
 This File Checker command works to solve various update related problems.